UlissesMorais/Asset_allocation_with_Neural_Networks/README.md

 ## Introduction

 This project is a case study, aiming to develop an artificial neural network model for asset allocation.
 By allocation, it is understood that given a set of financial assets (stocks, indices, investment funds, etc.) the model would predict the ideal distribution in each of them.
-In this project, investment funds, such as FIMs and FIAs, were used as the financial assets.
+In this project, investment funds, such as FIMs (hedge funds) and FIAs (equity funds), were used as the financial assets.
 Today in Brazil, approx. R$ 2.3 trillion is allocated in both asset classes combined (source: **[ANBIMA](https://www.anbima.com.br/pt_br/informar/estatisticas/fundos-de-investimento/fi-consolidado-diario.htm)**).

 To perform the optimal allocation, it is necessary to define which parameter will be optimized.
 The most common are smaller risk, higher return, and higher return-to-risk ratio.
 In this project, the last was chosen.